How to Buy a Home If You Don't Qualify For a Mortgage

 As mentioned above, there are a lot of similarities between seller financing and rent-to-own.

-They're both options for people who might not qualify for a traditional mortgage, they involve a monthly payment to the seller, and you can move in right away to your home.
+They're both options for people who might not qualify for a traditional mortgage; they involve a monthly payment to the seller, and you can move in immediately to your home.

-However, there is a major difference between these two arrangements.
+However, there is a significant difference between these two arrangements.

 Thus, homeownership transfers directly to the buyer in the case of seller financing as in a traditional purchase.

-Furthermore, installed payments to the seller are in direct payment of the loan plus any interest accrued.
+Furthermore, installed payments to the seller are at the direct cost of the loan plus any accrued interest.

-In a rent-to-own scenario, the buyer simply inhabits the property as a renter with the promise to purchase the property at a later date, hopefully being able to secure funding by that time.
+In a rent-to-own scenario, the buyer inhabits the property as a renter with the promise to purchase the property later, hopefully securing funding by that time.

-Lastly, the monthly payments made to the seller/owner are rent payment, some of which is allocated towards the purchase.
+Lastly, the monthly payments made to the seller/owner are rent payments, some of which are allocated towards the purchase.

 How Do You Find a Rent-to-Own or Seller-Financed Listing?

-Occasionally a seller or landlord will put this option in their description or directly in their advertisement.
+Occasionally, a seller or landlord will put this option in their description or advertisement.

-Some listings sites claim you can find these types of listings right on their website, and you might have luck finding these types of listings using these two methods.
+Some listing sites claim you can find these types of listings right on their website, and you might have luck finding them using these two methods.

-However, another strategy is to ask the seller or landlord directly if these are options.
+However, another strategy is asking the seller or landlord directly if these options exist.

-These could be possibilities if the seller doesn't feel totally ready to sell the property or if the property itself was an investment property, to begin with.
+These could be possibilities if the seller doesn't feel ready to sell the property or if it is an investment property.

-Real estate investors might be more likely to be open to these types of outside-the-box arrangements but there is still a level of risk for them in accepting this arrangement.
+Real estate investors might be more likely to be open to these types of outside-the-box arrangements, but they still face a risk in accepting this arrangement.

-Always, make sure you get good legal counsel before entering into either a seller-financed or rent-to-own contract.
+Always ensure you get good legal counsel before entering a seller-financed or rent-to-own contract.

 Buy a Home At Auction

-If cash is not your problem, but you can’t find a conventional lender who will take you on for a mortgage loan (for example, your credit score may be terribly low), you should check out local real estate auctions.
+If cash is not your problem, but you can't find a conventional lender to take you on for a mortgage loan (for example, your credit score may be low), you should check out local real estate auctions.

-The homes found at auctions tend to be foreclosed or are major fixer-uppers.
+The homes found at auctions tend to be foreclosed or are significant fixer-uppers.

 But you have the cash, as the entire purchase price of a home you fell in love with at auction will need to be paid that same day.